-- Bleed rates across time for valoctocogene roxaparvovec in the hemophilia A model were derived from available data on factor levels seen in patients on that treatment in the GENEr8-1 trial adjusted to mimic 2% of patients per year for the first four years switching to prophylaxis and receiving a rebate and literature-based estimates of bleed rates across factor levels.^{17,39} At projected factor activity levels below 5 IU/mL, 5% of valoctocogene roxaparvovec patients were assumed to switch to emicizumab prophylaxis.
-At projected factor activity levels below 1 IU/mL, all valoctocogene roxaparvovec patients were assumed to switch to emicizumab. - Bleed rates were taken from the Haven 3 trial for emicizumab.22 - Proportions of all bleeds relative to treated bleeds in the HAVEN 3 trial along with proportions of all bleeds that are joint bleeds in the HAVEN 3 and POTTER trials were used to estimate different types of bleeds relative to treated bleeds for valoctocogene roxaparvovec.^{22,40} - Factor VIII dosing and costs for treated bleeds were based on two representative treatments, Advate for standard half-life, and Eloctate for extended half-life, using doses of 50.4 IU/kg as was used in the previous ICER hemophilia A report.31 - Valoctocogene roxaparvovec was associated with a utility gain of 0.01 based on data submitted to ICER.41
+Bleed rates across time for valoctocogene roxaparvovec in the hemophilia A model were derived from available data on factor levels seen in patients on that treatment in the GENEr8-1 trial adjusted to mimic 2% of patients per year for the first four years switching to prophylaxis and receiving payments from an outcomes-based four-year warranty intended to cover the cost of alternative prophylaxis treatment for the remainder of the warranty period.
+The manufacturer has provided, in confidence, more specific information to ICER on the payments anticipated for each year of the warranty, and potential triggers for the warranty that include biomarker measurements, bleed rates, and decisions to return to prophylaxis.
+We also incorporate literature-based estimates of bleed rates across factor levels as efficacy declines.^{17,40} At projected factor activity levels below 5 IU/mL, 5% of valoctocogene roxaparvovec patients were assumed to switch to emicizumab prophylaxis.
+At projected factor activity levels below 1 IU/mL, all valoctocogene roxaparvovec patients were assumed to switch to emicizumab.

+- Bleed rates were taken from the Haven 3 trial (group D) for emicizumab.22 - Proportions of all bleeds relative to treated bleeds in the HAVEN 3 trial along with proportions of all bleeds that are joint bleeds in the HAVEN 3 and POTTER trials were used to estimate different types of bleeds relative to treated bleeds for valoctocogene roxaparvovec.^{22,41} - Factor VIII dosing and costs for treated bleeds were based on two representative treatments, Advate for standard half-life, and Eloctate for extended half-life, using doses of 50.4 IU/kg as was used in the previous ICER hemophilia A report.31 - Valoctocogene roxaparvovec was associated with a utility gain of based on data submitted to ICER.42 - Steroid use is modeled for the first two cycles based on prednisone costs and a disutility of 0.0317